 (left) Monument to Franco Nobili, a nobleman from Fermo who died in 1530 in S. Ciriaco; (right) 1550 painting by Lorenzo Lotto in S. Francesco alle Scale

 The churches of Ancona do not house many works of art of the XVIth century, in part because of the economic decline of the town in that period, in part because many churches were renovated in the XVIIIth century and finally because the effects of WWII bombing and the 1972 earthquake led to moving them to Palazzo Bosdari which houses Pinacoteca Civica "Francesco Podesti", the Municipal Art Gallery of Ancona.
-You may wish to see a painting by Titian which was at S. Francesco alle Scale (it opens in another window).

 (left) Palazzo Bosdari (attributed to Pellegrino Tibaldi); (right-above) detail of Palazzo Bosdari; (right-below) details of other nearby palaces

 Three architects played a major role in designing the monuments of Ancona: Giorgio Orsini in the XVth century, Pellegrino Tibaldi in the XVIth century and Luigi Vanvitelli in the XVIIIth century.
-Tibaldi (1527-96) began his career as a painter and in 1547 he was involved in the decoration of Castel Sant'Angelo in Rome.
+Tibaldi (1527-1596) began his career as a painter and in 1547 he was involved in the decoration of Castel Sant'Angelo in Rome.
 He worked at Ancona between 1558 and 1561.
-He then moved to Milan and Pavia where Cardinal Carlo Borromeo commissioned him to the design of churches and palaces.
+He then moved to Milan and Pavia where Cardinal Carlo Borromeo commissioned him to design churches and palaces.

 In 1556 a fire ravaged Loggia dei Mercanti, a hall designed by Giorgio Orsini and only its fašade towards the town was not destroyed.
 Tibaldi was charged with its restoration which included a new fašade towards the harbour and the complete redecoration of the interior.
 Tibaldi was involved in the task as an architect, a painter and a sculptor (the image used as background for this page shows his statue of Faith).